Go Back Go Back

 Photo: Alex Muianga/UNFPA Mozambique

-Amina Daúde, 25 years old, traveled by boat to Pemba with her husband and three children, and upon arrival, received a dignity kit from UNFPA.
+Amina Daúde, 25 years old, travel by boat to Pemba with her husband and three children, and upon arrival, received a dignity kit from UNFPA.
 “Life is the most valuable thing I have at this moment and the Dignity Kit that I received from UNFPA greatly complements it,” she says.

 “I came with nothing, nothing at all.
 Now, my dignity is recovered as I'll be able to have my menstrual hygiene relaxed, I'll be able to wear the capulanas and cover myself as well as wearing the masks for prevention and control of Covid-19."